NREL/HOPP/README.md

     [https://developer.nrel.gov/signup/](https://developer.nrel.gov/signup/)

-7. Create the file `.env` in /HOPP and add one line to it, where \<key\> is the NREL API key you obtained:
+7. Create a new file called ".env" in the root directory of this project.

+8. Edit the ".env" file using your preferred text editor to add a single line containing your NREL_API_KEY in the format:
     ```
     NREL_API_KEY=<key>
     ```